aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 `isRegex` - when set to true, `NamePrefix` will be treated as regular expression to match object names for deletion.
 When set to false `NamePrefix` will be used as simple prefix to match object names to delete.

 Use wisely.
-Unproper usage and configuration may result in deletion of large amounts of data
+Wrong usage and configuration may result in deletion of large amounts of data

 ### LoadObjects